The foods to get you in the mood.

 Oysters: While many people think of oysters as an old wives tale, the shellfish actually have a high concentration of zinc that’s related to fertility and sperm production.
 They also contain an abundance of essential amino acids that help to promote better sexual function.

-Sultan’s Paste: This Turkish food paste is a combination made up of more than 40 herbs and spices such as saffron, fenugreek and ginger.
-The ingredients work together to improve blood flow, increase energy and enhance desire.
+Sultan’s Paste: This Turkish food paste is a combination made up of more than 40 herbs and spices such as saffron, fenugreek, and ginger.
+The ingredients work together to improve blood flow, increase energy, and enhance desire.

-Avocados: This fruit has an undoubtedly sexy shape and texture that helps with psychological factors of sexuality.
+Avocados: This fruit has an undoubtedly sexy shape and texture that helps with the psychological factors of sexuality.
 They’re also filled with vitamin E, which is known to be associated with fertility in both men and women.

 Pomegranate: If you cut into a pomegranate, the seeds and color display inside makes it one of the sexiest fruits.
 It’s been called the ‘fruit of love’ for centuries, and it’s also packed with antioxidants.
 The fruit has recently shown results of increasing testosterone and sex drive for both men and women.